There are many shoulder tests that can help rule in or rule out a rotator cuff tear. These include:

 Unfortunately, a torn rotator cuff doesn’t “heal” without surgery.
 However, you don’t always need 100% of your rotator cuff to be intact to have full, pain-free use of your shoulder.

 Although the tear will remain, shoulder mobility, flexibility, strength, and endurance can be restored so that the tear is no longer noticeable in your daily life.
-Clinically, physical therapists would refer to the tear as “asymptomatic” rather than healed.
+Clinically, we would refer to the tear as “asymptomatic” rather than healed.

-There may be times where the tear becomes symptomatic or ‘flares up,’ but these can likely be addressed through the exercises that your therapist have shown you.
+There may be times where the tear becomes symptomatic or ‘flares up,’ but these can likely be addressed through the PT exercises that have been previously learned.

 Rotator cuff pain and massage therapy